powsybl/powsybl-dynawo/README.md

 - a `CurvesSupplier` to follow the evolution of dynamic variables during the simulation (optional)
 - a set of parameters to configure the simulation (optional)

-Thanks to `powsybl-dynawaltz-dsl`, the inputs can be easily configured using Groovy scripts.
+Thanks to `powsybl-dynawo-dsl`, the inputs can be easily configured using Groovy scripts.
 The simulation parameters can be configured either in the `config.yml` file or using a Json file.

 ```java